nicolashainaux/mathmaker/docs/include/guided_tour.rst

 The Sheet objects given to a Machine contain guidelines for the Machine: the layout of the Sheet and what Exercises it contains.

-The Exercise objects contains Questions and also layout informations that might be specific to the exercise (for instance, display the equations' resolutions in two columns).
+The Exercise objects contain Questions and also layout informations that might be specific to the exercise (for instance, display the equations' resolutions in two columns).

-The Question objects contains the mathematical objects from the core and uses them to compute texts and answers.
+The Question objects contain the mathematical objects from the core and uses them to compute texts and answers.

 The objects from the core are all different kinds of mathematical objects, like Sums, Products, Equations or Triangles, Tables...
 For instance, a Question about Pythagora's theorem would embed a RightTriangle (which itself embeds information on its sides, vertices, angles; and enough methods to create a picture of it) but also fields telling if the figure should be drawn in the Question's text or if only a description of the figure should be given; if the hypotenuse should be calculated or another side; if the result should be a rounded decimal and how precise it should be etc.